-1. If a Member State where an application for international protection has been registered considers that another Member State is responsible for examining the application, it shall, without delay and at the latest [...] within two months of the date on which the application was registered, request that other Member State to take charge of the applicant.
+1. If the Member State referred to in Article 28(1) considers that another Member State is responsible for examining the application, it shall, immediately and in any event within two months of the date on which the application was registered, request that other Member State to take charge of the applicant.
+Member States shall prioritise requests made on the basis or Articles 15 to 18 and Article 24.

-Notwithstanding the first subparagraph, in the case of a Eurodac hit with data recorded pursuant to Articles 13 and 14a of Regulation (EU) XXX/XXX [Eurodac Regulation] or of a VIS hit with data recorded pursuant to Article 21 of Regulation (EC) No 767/2008, the request to take charge shall be sent within one month of receiving that hit.
+Notwithstanding the first subparagraph, in the case of a Eurodac hit with data recorded pursuant to Articles 22 and 24 of Regulation (EU) XXX/XXX [Eurodac Regulation] or of a VIS hit with data recorded pursuant to Article 21 of Regulation (EC) No 767/2008, the request to take charge shall be sent within one month of receiving that hit.